With short-term foster placements you’ll support a child for a few weeks, months or even years while plans are made for their future.

 Most children come to ACS on a short term placement, but due to the nature of these placement, many develop over time to long term placements, because despite best efforts, returning home or going into adoption just isn't possible for all children.

-When we think of short term, we do think up to two years, so although some children stay with their foster family for a shorter period of time, foster parents do make longer term caring committments to children on short term placements.
+Therefore, although some children stay with their foster family for a shorter period of time, foster parents do make longer term caring commitments to children on short term placements.

 Most foster parents have the chance to support a number of different children, and many foster parents enjoy this aspect of the work and most rewardingly, often they keep in touch throughout a foster child’s life.

-Foster children on short-term placements may have emotional and behavioural issues and they’ll almost certainly be anxious and confused – especially if events have changed their lives suddenly.
+Foster children on short term placements may have emotional and behavioural issues and they’ll almost certainly be anxious and confused – especially if events have changed their lives suddenly.
 Having the support of a family who understands their faith and culture can be a huge help at this stressful time.

 As a foster parent, your role is to make them feel at home, support them in their daily lives, such as getting them to school and supporting their long-term growth.
 You’ll also make sure they keep in contact with their birth parents where this is an agreed part of the care plan.